 Name

 Volunteer Role

-Will the volunteer Will the volunteer be in school regularly on an ongoing basis for 4 or more weeks?
+Will the volunteer be in school regularly o n an ongoing basis for 4 or more weeks?

-Y es □ ı lo □
+Y es 🗆 N lo 🗆

 Will the volunteer be supervised throughout t locations/l uding moving between

-Y es □ No □
+Y es 🗆 No □

 Will the volunteer have conta act with students overn ight?

-Y es □ N 10
+Y es 🗆 N 10

 Will the volunte er have contact with stu dents during the course e of their duties?

-Y es □ N 10
+Y es 🗆 N 1o 🗆

-Are there any specific concerns arising from the Recruitment Process e.g. references, identity checks etc?
+Are there any specificidentity checks etc? ic concerns arising fro m the Recruitment Pro ocess e.g. references,

-Y Yes □ No □
+Y es 🗆 N No □

 Are there any conc erns about the volunteer young person to work with

-Y es 🗆 10
+Y es 🗆 N 1o 🗆

-Has th e volunteer lived or wor ked abroad in the last 5 years?
+Has th e volunteer lived or worl ked abroad in the last 5 years?

-Y Yes □ No □
+Y es 🗆 N 1o 🗆

 NB to be completed by a member er of the HR team with safer recruitm ent training.

-Based consideration of the information above the following actions should be taken:
+Based consideration of of the information above the following actions sh nould be taken:

 An Enhanced DBS check A Barred List Check

 An Overseas Check A Prohibited Check

 A further interview to discuss concerns An internet check including Social Media presence

 Other specific Control measures (Please specify) 1:1 Supervision

 Risk Assessment Completed by: Date